top of page

 At first sight, eusocial insects seem to defy the evolutionary theory of ageing.
 The theory suggests that greater reproduction is paid for by an earlier death, because organisms cannot maximise both fecundity and longevity.
 However, in the eusocial insects, queens typically live much longer than workers, even though queens are specialised for reproduction and workers are specialised for non-reproductive tasks.
 In fact, although the differential longevity of queens and workers reveals extraordinary plasticity in the ageing schedules of different phenotypes within a species, it is not a serious problem for the evolutionary theory of ageing.
 The theory can accommodate this difference, as queens are typically protected from extrinsic mortality by remaining in the safety of the nest and receiving aid from workers, whereas workers undertake risky external tasks such as foraging and nest defence (e.g. Bourke 2007).

 The bigger challenge from the eusocial insects to the evolutionary theory of ageing comes from the finding that, within the queen caste, fecundity and longevity are usually positively associated.
 In other words, queens seem to lack the fecundity-longevity trade-off found in most non-social organisms.
 This is the case in some ants and, we have found, in the bumble bee Bombus terrestris, in which queens exhibit a positive association between their lifetime reproductive success (lifetime production of new queens and males) and their longevity (Lopez-Vaamonde et al. 2009).
-Because of such findings, it has been suggested that eusocial insect queens lack costs of reproduction and accordingly may have experienced a remodelling of the genetic pathways that normally underpin the association between reproduction and longevity.
+Because of such findings, it has been suggested that, in eusocial evolution, queens evolve so as to lack costs of reproduction.
+Accordingly, it has been suggested that queens may have experienced a remodelling of the genetic pathways that normally underpin the association between reproduction and longevity.
+In the group, we've therefore carried out several projects to investigate the relationship between fecundity and longevity in eusocial insects, and to characterise associated gene expression patterns, with results as follows:

 Blacher P, Huggins TJ, Bourke AFG (2017) Evolution of ageing, costs of reproduction and the fecundity-longevity trade-off in eusocial insects.
 Proceedings of the Royal Society B 284: 20170380.